-16 College Admissions Terms Every Family Should Know
+College Admission Terms Every Family Should Know

 The college admissions process can be a bit confusing.
 With all of the various applications, interviews, and admissions rounds, it’s no wonder that students and their families can find the process anxiety-inducing.
-And that anxiety is often exacerbated when colleges and counselors start throwing around odd college admissions terms without context.
+And that anxiety is often exacerbated when colleges and counselors start throwing around odd college admission terms without context.

 It often feels like colleges expect students and their families to know everything about the admissions process before it begins.
 For most of us, however, it takes some research to make sense of it all.
-Our team at HelloCollege has set out to explain 16 common college admissions terms that you and your family should know as you navigate the admissions process.
+Our team at HelloCollege has set out to explain 16 common college admission terms that you and your family should know as you navigate the admissions process.

-16 College Admissions Terms Every Family Should Know
+College Admission Terms Every Family Should Know

 Rolling admissions